LucidtechAI/las-docs/reference/dotnet/latest.md

 Creates a new workflow, calls the POST /workflows endpoint.
 Check out [Lucidtech](#a00020)'s tutorials for more info on how to create a workflow.

+(TTNote: Link to a00020 above for tutorials is not working.)

 ```cpp
 Client client = new Client();
 var specification = new Dictionary<string, object>{